osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 ### Adding CVMFS via bind-mount

 As an alternative to using cvmfsexec, you may install CVMFS on the host, and volume mount it into the container.
+This will let you avoid specifying a list of CVMFS repositories to mount because they will be automounted on demand.
+It will encourage more stability by enabling longer term reuse of caches, and give you more control over the CVMFS configuration.
-This will let you avoid attaching `/dev/fuse` to the container.
+It will also let you avoid attaching `/dev/fuse` to the container.

 Follow the [installing CVMFS document](../worker-node/install-cvmfs.md) to install CVMFS on the host.